darthsalad/spotinext/README.md

 # SpotiNext - Spotify Music Downloader

-An easy to use Spotify music downloader web app and PWA built with `Next.js` and `Flask` using `Spotify API` and `yt-dl`.
+An easy-to-use Spotify music downloader web app and PWA built with `Next.js` and `Flask` using `Spotify API` and `yt-dl`.

 ## To-Do

 - [x] UI Improvements
 - [x] Spotify OAuth setup for user authentication
-- [x] Getting song details from current playing song of the user
+- [x] Getting song details from the current playing song of the user
 - [x] Downloading the Official Audio video from YouTube
 - [x] Converting the video to mp3
 - [x] Sending the mp3 via Flask
 - [x] Download the mp3 from the response
 - [x] Deleting the temporary files(mp3) from the server
-- [ ] Logout function - server actions
+- [x] Logout function - server actions
-- [ ] Middleware for refresh_token & access_token
+- [x] Middleware for refresh_token & access_token

 ## Installation